isochronous/backbone.babysitter/readme.md

 ## About Backbone.BabySitter

-Backbone provides a lot of functionality in it's views, but does not directly provide a way to manage child views or nested views.
-This is not terribly difficult to do on your own, but it gets tedious to write the same code over and over again.
+Backbone provides a lot of functionality in it's views, but does not directlyprovide a way to manage child views or nested views.
+This is not terriblydifficult to do on your own, but it gets tedious to write the same codeover and over again.

-Backbone.BabySitter provides a simple way to manage an unknown number of child views within a Backbone.View, or other object that needst to track a list of views.
+Backbone.BabySitter provides a simple way to manage an unknown number ofchild views within a Backbone.View, or other object that needst to track alist of views.

 ## Specific to this Fork

-This fork was created because I wanted an initialize method to be available on Backbone.BabySitter, and I wanted `pluck` from Underscore's collection methods to be added to the list of methods borrowed from underscore.
-Those are currently the only differences between this fork and the original version of BabySitter.
+This fork was created because I wanted an initialize method to be available on Backbone.BabySitter, I wanted to be able to extend the class, and I wanted the ability to parse views before adding.
+Right now check out the code itself for additional documentation - the constructor is documented with JsDoc3 and should explain all of the primary differences between this fork and the original babysitter.

 ## Downloads And Source

 Grab the source from the `src` folder above.
-Grab the most recent builds from the links below.
+Grab the most recent buildsfrom the links below.

 ### Standard Builds